vikasvs007/swanfinal/server/API_TOKEN_USAGE.md

 - Updating existing records (PUT/PATCH requests)
 - Deleting records (DELETE requests)

-GET requests for public data do not require authentication.
+**GET requests are now public and do not require authentication.** This allows for easy read access to public data while still protecting data modifications.

 ## How to Use API Tokens